AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 It is possible to set a limit to the number of MTA instances allowed to connect to the SMPP provider.
 When checked, you can specify how many MTAs can be used at most.

-This option allows finer control over the number of connections (see [Simultaneous connections](../../administration/using/sms-protocol.md#connection-settings)).
+This option allows finer control over the number of connections, see [Simultaneous connections](../../administration/using/sms-protocol.md#connection-settings).

 If you set a value higher than the number of running MTAs, all MTAs will run as normal: this option is only a limit and cannot spawn additional MTAs.